RSS About

 Remember how we got the PPU’s Fetcher to read from specific addresses in video RAM?
 So far we always had it start fetching pixels from the screen’s top-left position, so it’s only showing the first 20×18 tiles in the background map.

-A single frame’s scanline being fetched from the background map.
+A single frame being fetched from the background map.
 No scrolling.

-If we want to give Game Boy code any control over this, we need to use the value stored in SCX and SCY to tell the Fetcher precisely where in video RAM it should start reading to show that part of the background map.
-Now, SCX is not needed here, the Boot ROM program is only going to scroll a logo vertically and exclusively use SCY for that.
+If we want to give Game Boy code any control over this, we need to use the values stored in SCX and SCY to tell the Fetcher precisely where to start reading data in video RAM to show that part of the background map.
+Now, SCX is not needed here, the boot ROM program is only going to scroll a logo vertically and exclusively use SCY for that.
 Moreover, horizontal scrolling has extra gotchas I don’t want to get into just now.

 Again, it seems like it should be pretty quick to implement.